Lucie and Stewart's Grain to Glass Gin & Vodka Story

-- We also decided to use Antipodes bottled water for the extraction process as well as to cut the final spirit down to the desired alcohol percentage.
+- We also decided to use Antipodes bottled water to cut the final spirit down to the desired alcohol percentage.
 We think Antipodes has one of the finest neutral profiles available and complements our gin and vodka.
 We use the same bottled water that you buy in restaurants.

 - We don’t use any filtering techniques to add clarity or adjust flavour – what you see and taste, is exactly what comes from the still.

-- Finally, we decided that, in order to be able to control the process and ensure the highest quality, we would only produce in very small numbers – most batches are a maximum of seven bottles.
-That’s why we sell by the batch, because due to the hand-crafted nature of what we do, each batch is slightly different and you get to choose your preferred characteristics.
+- Finally, we decided that, in order to be able to control the process and ensure the highest quality, we would only produce in very small numbers – batches are a maximum of seven to nine bottles which is as much as our still can handle.

 Label Design by Esther Sinke.

 Website built by Matt Martel.

 Bottle is Attitude from SaverGlass and is possibly the heaviest bottle for it's size in existence - 1.2 kilograms - the weight goes into the shoulders and base.